darrenpicard25/simple_lsm_db/README.md

-# Olive DB - LSM Tree Key-Value Database
+# Simple LSM DB - LSM Tree Key-Value Database

 **A learning project** to understand LSM tree internals and client-server architecture.
 Not intended for production use.